 Interview with Brian McDonough, Associate Director of the International Centre for Community Development (ICCD) and Senior Lecturer at London Metropolitan University

 Funded by Norad, the Norwegian Agency for Development Cooperation, this unique outreach project took Brian McDonough, in his role as Associate Director of ICCD, to Rwanda for a unique teaching (and learning) experience.
-Unfortunately the team at DCD were too bulky to fit in his meagre luggage allowance, however the much more svelte pack of DCD Catalyst Cards did manage to squeeze their way in.
+Unfortunately the team at DCD were too bulky to fit in his meagre luggage allowance, however the much more svelte pack of DCD CO Cards did manage to squeeze their way in.

 Part of an inter-disciplinary centre at the Faculty of Applied Social Sciences at London Metropolitan University, ICCD promotes community development as a value based empowerment process.
 Aiming to support and enable people to better organise and work together, this aspirant approach hopes to address imbalances in power and bring about change that is founded upon social justice, equality and inclusion.
 To this end, the Centre champions ‘learning’, especially learning from each other, as a central tenet in its altruistic efforts.
 Putting this into practice, Brian spent much of his visit as a guest lecturer teaching students studying an MA in Community Development at the then Kigali Institute of Education, now part of the University of Rwanda.

 Other than the fact that many of the students held positions in the Rwandan civil service, Brian noted the diverse range of backgrounds and ages that made up the groups that he had the pleasure of working with; mindful too of his own cultural differences.
 Keen to be sensitive to the needs of the students, he wanted his lectures to be interactive, encouraging feedback and lots of involvement.
 He also wanted the process to be free from his own assumptions or preconceived intentions.
-Enter DCD’s Catalyst Cards, the pack that ‘unpacks’ meaning.
+Enter DCD’s CO Cards, the pack that ‘unpacks’ meaning.

 Using these image-based cards to informally assess understanding and capture evaluative feedback on his delivery and content, Brian had been curious as to whether the imagery would resonate for individuals outside of western traditions, both academically and culturally.